dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

         agc context deploy ctx1

-4. Retrieve the WES endpoint created by the context..
+4. Retrieve the WES endpoint created by the context.
 This will return a few values, the WES endpoint is the value under *WESENDPOINT*:

     .. code:: text